Kittl/vectorizing/README.md

 This will compile dependencies and environments, ensuring a consistent development workflow and deployment.

-## Usage

--  `docker compose up --build` to start the server.

--  `docker compose run --build test` to run manual tests.

-Manual tests are just visual tests.
-Images located in `test-images` are processed by the solver(s) and the results placed in `test-results`.
-This is probably temporary until we set up unit tests.

 ## Server

 The server has a single endpoint (/) that receives `POST` requests.